marmaladeDE/oxsearch-documentation/en/configuration.md

 - Active promotions overwrite category sorting defined in oxid: This setting affects whether the in OXID defined sorting is overwritten by promotions.
 Promotions influence the positioning of articles.
 In OXID, you can maintain promotions in "customer info > promotions.
 - Parent categories automatically contain all products of subcategories: If your shop contains a category computer and accessories subdivided into computer and accessories, the check will display all articles of all subcategories whereas with the unchecked box, the customer will have to chose one subcategory first.
 __Note: This option requires a new indexing!__
 - Automatically rebuild index after the saving of each article: If your index is regularly rebuilt by a cronjob, this option is unnecessary.
+__Note: Articles deleted from the shop will also be deleted in Elasticsearch when this option is activated.
+When it's deactivated, a new indexing is required to do so!__
 - Disable OXLocator for detail pages of search results: The OXLocator adds navigation links to product pages of a search result list to facilitate navigation (prior/previous article, etc.).
 ___Note: OXLocator has negative effects on the performance of your shop system.___
 - Divider for attributes with multiplevalues: For example, if an article consists of more than one material, the attribute material consists of two values.
 The divider enables both values to be saved.